 Both are considered essentially unbreakable and their differences are well beyond the scope of this article.
 However, the practical difference is that Twofish isn’t as common, so hackers tend to be less familiar with it.

 Icedrive is an above-average storage service, and one thing that makes it stand out is the pricing.
-The starting price is $47.88 (one-year plan) per month for 100GB.
-Then it jumps up to $5.99 and $10.99 per month for the 1TB and 3TB annual plans.
+The starting price is $59 per month for the annual 1TB plan.
+Then it jumps up to $9.92 and $16.58 per month for the 3TB and 5TB annual plans.

-There are also lifetime plans, which become worth it at around four to five years of use.
+There is also a lifetime plan, which becomes worth it at around four years of use.
+Plus, you can expand it with Icedrive’s “stacks.”

-If you’re looking for small amounts of storage and need a service that’s easy to pick up, read our Icedrive review.
+If you’re looking for affordable storage and need a service that’s easy to pick up, read our Icedrive review.
 It offers plenty of value and all the great security of the higher-priced providers.
 Plus, there’s a 10GB free plan to get you started.

 More plans